rwblickhan/astro-rwblickhan.org/src/content/misc/pattern-language.md

 ### Details

-Setting aside time (the famous "10,000 hours") to deliberately practice individuals skills can be the most effective way to improve a skillset.
+Setting aside time (the famous "10,000 hours") to deliberately practice individual skills can be the most effective way to improve a skillset.
 Indeed, as Andy Matuschak explores in "Implicit practice," relying on the "implicit practice" provided by a discipline's usual work can lead to skill gaps we're not even aware of!

 We should be careful taking this too far.
 David Epstein's _Range_ argues that breadth is a depth all its own — in many disciplines, the top performers are actually people that explored a range of topics or disciplines and _didn't_ get 10,000 hours of practice.
 In particular, he argues that deliberate practice doesn't work for "wicked problems", where feedback is delayed or hard to interpret.

-Still, for many disciplines, from art to writing to programming to atheletics, there are individual skills that are amenable to deliberate practice.
+Still, for many disciplines, from art to writing to programming to athletics, there are individual skills that are amenable to deliberate practice.

 ## Digital Garden